 Students admitted into the SOBT dual degree program are guaranteed admission into the Occupational Therapy graduate program in their senior year, provided they meet all the admission criteria outlined in their Catalogue.
 Due to a limit on the number of occupational therapy students in each entering class, admission into the program is competitive and highly selective.

-The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®) of the American Occupational Therapy Association (AOTA®), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number c/o AOTA is (301) 652-AOTA and to access its website, click here »
+The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®) of the American Occupational Therapy Association (AOTA®), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE's telephone number, c/o AOTA, is (301) 652-AOTA, and and its web address click here »

 The eight-semester, 84-credit program offers a unique blend of experiential and academic experiences with a community and entrepreneurship model.
 Through this dynamic interplay, students are well prepared to begin professional practice as entry-level occupational therapists.